SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 (i.e. upload) items from your computer or select items from the "simple media" folder.
 At the moment, the RC supports the following
 formats: *avi, mov, mp4, mpg* video container formats; *dv1394, h.264, mpeg2, mpeg1, mjepeg* video codec formats.
+Both VBR and CBR are supported.

 Please note also our general format information in [FAQ 2.5](http://www.researchcatalogue.net/portal/faq "FAQ").